EVEInsight/Insight/docs/wiki/Source-Installation.md

 ```
 You should see:
 ```
-Python 3.6.5
+Python 3.6.x
 ```
-Note: Insight requires at least Python 3.5.3+.
-Earlier versions of Python will not work.
+Note: Insight requires Python 3.6 specifically.
+Earlier versions lack support for some of the asyncio features and syntax used in Insight.
+Python 3.7 causes issues with the third-party swagger-client which will eventually be replaced.

 ### Cloning the project and making your virtualenv
 Navigate to where you wish to keep the Insight project and make a new project directory.
-In this example, we will create a directory in the current user's home directory to store files.
+In this example we will create a directory in the current user's home directory to store files.
 ```
 mkdir ~/InsightProjectFiles
 cd ~/InsightProjectFiles